OrchardCMS/OrchardCore/src/docs/reference/modules/Recipes/README.md

 ```

 !!! note
-    There is also `QueryBasedContentDeploymentStep` which produces exacty the same output as content step, but based on provided query.
+    There is also `QueryBasedContentDeploymentStep` which produces exactly the same output as the Content Step, but based on a provided Query.

 ### Media Step